ric2b/Vivaldi-browser/chromium/docs/windows_build_instructions.md

 --includeRecommended
 ```

--You must have the version 10.0.20348.0 [Windows 10 SDK](https://developer.microsoft.com/en-us/windows/downloads/sdk-archive/)
+-You must have the version 10.0.22621.0 [Windows 11 SDK](https://developer.microsoft.com/en-us/windows/downloads/windows-sdk/)
 installed.
 This can be installed separately or by checking the appropriate box
 in the Visual Studio Installer.

-The SDK Debugging Tools must also be installed.
-If the Windows 10 SDK was
+The 10.0.22621.755 (Windows 11) SDK Debugging Tools must also be installed.
+This
-installed via the Visual Studio installer, then they can be installed by going
-to: Control Panel → Programs → Programs and Features → Select the "Windows
-Software Development Kit" → Change → Change → Check "Debugging Tools For
-Windows" → Change.
-Or, you can download the standalone SDK installer and use it
-to install the Debugging Tools.
+version of the Debugging tools is needed in order to support reading the
+large-page PDBs that Chrome uses to allow greater-than 4 GiB PDBs.

 ## Install `depot_tools`